How to Revise for the GAMSAT exam

 - Day one: Review information about the GAMSAT, make sure I know the sections, what they contain, how many questions are involved, and what level of expertise I am expected to have.
 Then, identify resources that can help me with my study, identify supports and tutors, and begin documenting the targets of questions completed by certain dates.

 - Day two: Review natural sciences high school/year one curricula, and mark the areas that I don’t feel confident in.
 Collect resources that were previously identified and create a formal calendar of study.
-Collate short stores and novels that I will read as preparation for section II.
+Collate short stories and novels that I will read as preparation for section II.

 - Day three: Begin practicing chemistry MCQs, as I find chemistry the most difficult natural sciences subject and want the most time to improve.
 Begin practicing humanities MCQs as I am unfamiliar with these types of questions.
 Begin reading program of short stories, novels and poems.